-The Independent Remuneration Panel for Wales (the Panel) is independent of Welsh Government and local government.
+The Panel is independent of Welsh Government and local government.
 It was established on a permanent basis initially to determine the range and levels of allowances payable by county and county borough councils to their councilors and co-opted members with voting rights.

 The Local Government (Wales) Measure 2011 extended the remit and gave the Panel its current statutory status.
-Its remit now also includes town and community councils, national park authorities and fire and rescue authorities.
-The Panel's remit was then further extended in 2015, and the Panel may now also make recommendations in respect of any proposal to change the salary of the chief executive of a county or county borough councilas and when required.
+This now includes town and community councils, National Park Authorities and fire and rescue authorities.
+The Panel's remit was then further extended in 2014, and the Panel may now also make recommendations in respect of any proposal to change the salary of the chief executive of a county or county borough council as and when required.